BengalCatBalu/L2_Security/Rollup_Architecture_Checklist.md

 - [ ] How long does it take to withdraw assets to L1?
 - [ ] Is withdrawal protected against griefing and censorship attacks?
 - [ ] Is there an emergency withdrawal procedure?
+- [ ] Are SuperRoot-based withdrawals correctly validated for timestamps and chainId ordering?
+- [ ] Are donations or liquidity top-ups (e.g., via `donateETH`) immediately usable to unblock withdrawals?

 ## 8. RPC Latency and Reliability
 - [ ] Have transaction propagation delays to RPC endpoints been minimized?